Seimas: Previous elections

-Seven elections of the Seimas have been held in Lithuania since independence in 1990.
+Nine elections of the Seimas have been held in Lithuania since independence in 1990.

 Democratic Labor Party of Lithuania won the absolute majority of seats in the first election in 1992, the only time it has been achieved in independent Lithuania as of 2015.
 The party suffered electoral setback in 1996, but remained a major electoral force in the election of 2000 (in cooperation with Social Democratic Party of Lithuania), allowing it to form the government in 2001.
-The two parties merged under the banner of Social Democratic Party of Lithuania and formed the government after the elections of 2004 and 2012, and participated in the government as a junior partner after the elections of 2016.
+The two parties merged in 2001 under the banner of Social Democratic Party of Lithuania and formed the government after the elections of 2004, 2012, and 2024.
+The Social Democratic Party also participated in the government as a junior partner after the elections of 2016.

 Sąjūdis, which had led Lithuania into independence, finished distant second in 1992.

 Its right wing formed the Homeland Union, a conservative party which won the election in 1996, gaining 70 seats and governing with the Lithuanian Christian Democratic Party.
 The two parties merged in 2008 under the banner of Homeland Union, winning the election in the same year with 45 seats.
+The Homeland Union returned to power following its victory in the 2020 election.